veben/go_random_logger/readme.md

 ```

 ## III.
 Creating a new version of the logger

+## IV.
+Creating a new version of the logger (without Github Actions)
 Follow these steps to create a new version of the logger:

 ### 1. Generating a Personal Access Token